algorandfoundation/docs/docs/features/asa.md

 # Retrieve Asset Information
 Retrieve an asset's configuration information from the network using the SDKs or `goal`.
 Additional details are also added to the accounts that own the specific asset and can be listed with standard account information calls.

+!!! info
+    The code below illustrates getting asset information without the Indexer.
+If you have the Indexer installed use the Indexer API to [search for asset](../features/indexer/#search-assets) information.

 ``` javascript tab="JavaScript"
 // Function used to print created asset for account and assetid
 const printCreatedAsset = async function (algodclient, account, assetid) {